chitoku-k/dotfiles/README.md

 ## Prerequisites

-Vim/Neovim and tmux depend on environment variables as follows:
+Vim and tmux depend on environment variables as follows:

 - `$XDG_CACHE_HOME`: Defaults to `~/.cache`
 - `$XDG_CONFIG_HOME`: Defaults to `~/.config`